 Posting the same content on all social media platforms

 Optimizing YouTube channel

 Once all the sticky notes/tasks are placed, have everyone sit back down and review what is in each column.

 This is where you can discuss and debate the list.
 Any disagreements?
 Explanations that need to be made?
 Do it now!
 This is the best part of the exercise because it allows people to re-evaluate tasks that they or others might be doing that don’t serve them.

 What if there are disagreements?
 Good!
 Then the activity is really getting to the heart of the matter.
 There will likely be some that don’t have a resolve in this meeting.
 For that reason, I like to put questionable tasks in between columns (those are often items that need a separate meeting or time to play out).

-*Be sure to create a safe space.
-Make it clear that every idea is welcome and no idea should be shot down too quickly.
+*Remember to foster a safe space.
+Make it clear that every idea is welcome and no idea should be shot down.